Tag Archive Featured

 Vague or generic statements

 Specifics are absolutely critical when writing a CV.
 Give actual examples of your skills and achievements and exact details of what you did.
 Generic statements not evidenced by experience or education will result in a CV that does not stand out and is easily disregarded by an employer.
+It is one of the key reasons a CV is rejected.

 Unexplained gaps in your history